 As a result, many missed out on pension features and benefits that could have made their retirement easier.

 The importance of the distinction is highlighted by a massive lack of confidence most pension savers have about making financial decisions.

 The research revealed only one in five know how to access cash from their pension under flexible access rules and just one in eight feel they can review the performance of their pensions or investments.

 But instead of turning to an expert, they take what they believe is financial advice from friends, family and bogus salesmen posing as genuine financial advisers.

-Only a qualified and authorised independent financial adviser can give professional financial advice.
+Only a qualified and authorised independent FA can give professional financial advice.